skcin7/not_another_bashtools/README.md

 To contribute, create an issue in the Not Another BashTools! repository that is publicly hosted on GitHub.
 We can respond to the issue there.
 Thank you in advance for helping to make Not Another BashTools! a little bit better.

 Thank you for using Not Another BashTools!
+I hope it has come in handy for you.

 Bye!